microsoft/net-offloads/quic-encryption-offload.md

 `NdisQuicDecryptionFailed` is set as the `DecryptionStatus` if a connection record was found matching the packet but packet decryption failed.

+### Changes to URO

+When QEO is combined with URO (UDP RSC Offload), the requirements for coalescing are amended to include:

+- The QUIC connection IDs must match
+- The QUIC decryption status must match

 ### Psuedocode

 ```c++